Talented and Gifted (TAG) Program

 Math and Language Arts

-Direct instruction from a teacher who specializes in teaching talented and gifted children with curriculum that is accelerated and significantly above grade level expectations.
+Direct instruction from a teacher who specializes in teaching talented and gifted children with a curriculum that is accelerated and significantly above grade-level expectations.

 Science and Social Studies

 Differentiated Educational Plans (DEPs) outline individual enrichment & extension activities to be completed in the general education classroom.